This dessert is so easy to prepare, yet it’s always exciting to enjoy!

 Start by crushing those graham crackers.
 You can do this in the sleeve they come in or in a Ziploc bag (there’s no need to pull out the food processor).

-This is when the ice cream comes in… once you spread the softened ice cream on your crust, put the pan back in the freezer until the ice cream is nice and firm.
+once you spread the softened ice cream on your crust, put the pan back in the freezer until the ice cream is nice and firm.

-Our chocolate sauce is made from equal parts chocolate syrup, corn syrup, and peanut butter.
-One-third cup each should do it.
+Our chocolate sauce is made from equal parts corn syrup, peanut butter, and chocolate syrup.

 This last part is the most exciting… it’s time to roast the marshmallows.
 You can dump a bag of mini marshmallows on top or line them up neatly as shown (it depends if you need a busy job for a little helper).